About the project

 In 2020, the Minister for Education announced up to $2.5 million to establish or reinstate a new kindergarten in Mallacoota.

 Playground and outdoor spaces engagement

 As the next step in designing Mallacoota’s new kindergarten, we asked the local community to share their ideas for the playground and outdoor spaces.
 This report summarises that feedback.

 In February 2020, the Victorian Government announced up to $2.5 million to build a new kindergarten for Mallacoota after the original building was badly damaged by bushfire and storms.
 We aimed to do that as soon as possible, either at the original site or on the grounds of Mallacoota P-12 College.

 Following significant community consultation and site investigation works, the Minister for Early Childhood and the Minister for Education approved the Department of Education and Training’s recommendation that Mallacoota P-12 College become the location for the new Mallacoota Kindergarten.

 The Department made its recommendation after considering stakeholder feedback, listening to the views of the community and learning the outcome of cultural heritage site investigations.

-Following community feedback and the fire engineering report, we are building the new kindergarten with a bushfire attack level (BAL) of 40.
-This means we are considering the potential impact of embers, debris, heat and flames as we plan and design the building, including what materials we use for the landscaping and playground.
+Following community feedback and the fire engineering report, we are built the new kindergarten with a bushfire attack level (BAL) of 40.
+This means we considered the potential impact of embers, debris, heat and flames as we planned and designed the building, including what materials we used for the landscaping and playground.